rocke3/TabAutopilot/README.md

 **Does it work without AI?**
 Yes.
 On Chrome versions without Gemini Nano (or unsupported hardware), TabAutopilot falls back to its rule-based engine with 350+ domain rules — grouping still works out of the box.

+**Does it work on Edge, Brave, Opera, or Vivaldi?**
+Yes — the same build runs on any Chromium-based browser.
+Install it from the Chrome Web Store (on Opera, enable Chrome Web Store extensions first).
+AI grouping via Gemini Nano is currently Chrome-only, so on other Chromium browsers the extension uses its local rule engine instead — everything still works.
+See [Browser compatibility](#browser-compatibility).
+Firefox and Safari aren't supported yet.

 **How does the tab suspender differ from Chrome's Memory Saver?**
 Chrome's Memory Saver decides for you.
 TabAutopilot lets you set the timeout (15 min–2 hr), never touches pinned or audio-playing tabs, shows how much memory you saved, and pairs hibernation with grouping, snooze, and sessions.